mmjsk0805/local-mental-health-finder/README.md

 ### 💬 Reflection

 This wasn’t just a technical project—it was a **product with purpose**.
 It challenged me to think about how software can care.
 DALI values the kind of learning that doesn’t stop at the code—and this project was exactly that.
 I had to step up, adapt constantly, work across unfamiliar tools, and care deeply about how people would feel while using what I built.
+It was a great experience!

 If there's one takeaway, it's this: building tech for mental health isn't just about getting things to work—it's about getting things to feel right.